Blog

 Safety concerns are amplified in casual dating, where people are more likely to share intimate content.
 The apps that are growing fastest in 2026 are the ones that take safety infrastructure seriously:

-- 100% profile verification eliminates bots and catfish
+• 90%+ profile verification dramatically reduces bots and catfish

 For a deep dive into safety best practices, read our complete guide on dating app safety in 2026.